coding-cluster/Data-Structures-for-New-Programmers/01 - Basics/01 - Introduction to pointers.md

 ## <p align="center">Recap</p>

-1. Information is stored in bytes in your memory, and every byte has an address, hence information too
+1. Information is stored in bytes in your memory, and every byte has an address, hence information has too
 1. Pointing allows you to refer to the datum or information stored in a specific memory location
 1. A reference points to the data stored as well as the memory address
 1. A dereference lets you manipulate the data refered